dislux-hapfyl/pynksh/README.md

 1st Entry:

--	type a color `#555 <Shift-Return>` Changes Text widget background
+-	type a color `#555 <Shift-Return>` Changes Text widget background.

--	`orange <Ctrl-Return>` Changes foreground
+-	`orange <Ctrl-Return>` Changes foreground.

-2nd Entry: type a filename in your current working directory `Return` opens the file
+2nd Entry: type a filename in your current working directory `Return` opens the file.

 You can see all the bindings below.